msucloudfellowship/msucloudfellowship.github.io/docs/session_serverless/docker_tutorial_for_researchers.md

 While you may find a ready made Docker image that has all you need, chances are you'll need to modify it for your own work, and that means making your own images.

 1. Select a Base Image.
-We always start with an exissting image.
+We always start with an existing image.
 Could be a very basic version of Linux that we install everything into, or an existing full image that we just add a little to.
 1. Write a Dockerfile : instructions for adding things to the base image (install software, configuration, copying code or data)
 1. Build: from the Dockerfile create an image.
     - on your own computer using the Docker software